codahale/usl4j/README.md

 </dependency>
 ```

-It depends on the [Efficient Java Matrix Library](https://github.com/lessthanoptimal/ejml) for matrix
+It depends on the [Efficient Java Matrix Library](https://github.com/lessthanoptimal/ejml) for
-operations.
+matrix operations.
 If someone has a less funky way to emulate [R's `nls`
 function](https://github.com/smoeding/usl), I'd love to hear about it.

 ## How to use this

 As an example, consider doing load testing and capacity planning for an HTTP server.
-To use USL, we
+To model the
-must first gather a set of measurements of the system.
-These measurements will consist of pairs of
+behavior of the system using the USL, you must first gather a set of measurements of the system.
-simultaneous measurements of the independent and dependent variables.
-With an HTTP server, it might
-be tempting to use the rate as the independent variable, but this is a mistake.
-The rate of requests
-being handled by the server is actually itself a dependent variable of two other independent
+These measurements must be of two of the three parameters of [Little's
+Law](https://en.wikipedia.org/wiki/Little%27s_law): mean response time (in seconds), throughput (in
+requests per second), and concurrency (i.e. the number of concurrent clients).

+Because response time tends to be a property of load (i.e. it rises as throughput or concurrency
+rises), the dependent variable in your tests should be mean response time.
+This leaves either
+throughput or concurrency as your independent variable, but thanks to Little's Law it doesn't matter
+which one you use.
+For the purposes of discussion, let's say you measure throughput as a function of
-variables: the number of concurrent users and the rate at which users send requests.
+the number of concurrent clients working at a fixed rate (e.g. you used `wrk2`).

-As we do our capacity planning, we make the observation that users of our system do ~10 req/sec.
-(Or, more commonly, we assume this based on a hunch.)
-By holding this constant, we leave the number
-of concurrent users as the single remaining independent variable.

-Our load testing, then, should consist of running a series of tests with an increasing number of
-simulated users, each performing ~10 req/sec.
-While the number of users to test with depends heavily
-on your system, you should be testing at least six different concurrency levels.
-You should do one
-test with a single user in order to determine the performance of an uncontended system.

-After our load testing is done, we should have a set of measurements shaped like this:
+After your load testing is done, your should have a set of measurements shaped like this:

 |concurrency|throughput|
 |-----------|----------|